Moving to Japan ?

 Tokyo has been the financial and political brain of Japan ever since it became the seat of power under the Tokugawa shogunate.
 The Kansai region (also called Keihanshin), on the other hand, considers itself both Japan’s commercial “stomach” and its cultural “heart”.

 The Kansai area is of great interest to expatriates for economic, academic, and cultural reasons.
 It includes the former merchant town of Ôsaka, which is now Japan’s third-largest city and home to leading enterprises, the cosmopolitan port of Kōbe, and the heritage of Kyōto and Nara.
-According to the 2010 census, about 17% of Japan’s population, and it generates about 18% of the country’s GDP which is almost equivalent to that of the Netherlands.
+The Kansai area is home to over 10% of Japan’s population, and it generates about 18% of the country’s GDP which is almost equivalent to that of the Netherlands.

 As an expatriate in the Kansai region, you might be working in the medical, chemical, or pharmaceutical industries, the electronics industry, robotics, IT, or the energy sector.
 Kyōto figures prominently with its tourism industry, as well as its media productions.
 Kyōto and Ōsaka are home to research institutes and universities too.